 I had seen personal trainers at my gym before.
 You couldn’t miss them.
 All of them were young, attractive, and in unfair shape.
 There was something about having this hot young person standing next to my old sweaty being, barking orders at me that was a huge turn-off to the whole idea.
 That said, I needed the help.

 While looking online for a good workout routine, I scrolled through endless videos of the same perfect youngsters that were in my gym.
 The things they were doing seemed very unrealistic to me.
 But then I came across a company that offered personalized one-on-one trainers.

 Instead of having to look at and deal with a model standing right next to me in the gym, my new trainer, Kris, guided me through the screen of my smartphone.
 Using the aging punk rocker's smart phone, my smart watch, and a revolutionary new motion-tracking application, Kris was able to keep an eye on what I was doing even though we weren’t even based in the same state.

 I love Kris.
 There isn’t the pressure of having to keep to a schedule.
 I enjoy the fact that my trainer understood that I needed to work at my own pace.
 Most of all, I like the results.

 Before long, I no longer dreaded those all too common days of no elevator.
 Even when it did work, I found myself taking the stairs anyway.
 It felt good being in shape instead of just assuming I was.
 And it felt better, reaching the seventh floor and not being out of breath.

-"I want to be able to walk up the steps without having to catch my breath."
-That was what I told Kris during our first video call, our first meeting.
+During our first video call, I told Kris, "I want to be able to walk up the steps without having to catch my breath."
 That modest goal seemed like a distant memory as I aimed to tackle a more significant achievement.
 I wanted to make it forty floors up to the top of my now beloved building.
 Kris already had a training program ready for me.